opvia/product-challenge/README.md

 1. Please clone this repo.
 This is a simple create-react-app (no backend) featuring the blueprintjs table component https://blueprintjs.com/docs/#table
 2. Take your time to complete the problem below.
 It's up to you how you go about this!
-3. Invite *hfwm* to your own repo with your solution when you're done
+3. Invite *hfmw* to your own repo with your solution when you're done

 ## Opvia product problem